CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="InstanceAPI..createInstance"></a>

 ### InstanceAPI~createInstance(size, network_id, hostname, [options]) ⇒ <code>Promise</code>
-creates a new instance network in civo
+creates a new instance network in civo [POST]

 **Kind**: inner method of [<code>InstanceAPI</code>](#InstanceAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with the result or rejects with an error